nitro-svm/explorer/README.md

     endpoints not suitable for application development.
 You must set these URLs with \
     endpoints from your own provider.

+-  `pnpm install` \
+    Installs dependencies when setting up for the first time.

 -   `pnpm dev` \
     Runs the app in the development mode. \
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \